 Should there be a national inquiry into the alleged sexual misconduct of the Attorney General?

-Since the Attorney General (AG) Christian Porter admitted that he was the man at the centre of historical sexual assault allegations by a woman who has since committed suicide, there has been a lot of pressure on the Federal Government to conduct an independent inquiry.
+Since the Attorney General (AG) Christian Porter publicly announced that he was the person at the centre of historical sexual assault allegations by a woman who has since committed suicide, there has been a lot of pressure on the Federal Government to conduct an independent inquiry.